Oakland County Community Mental Health jobs in Troy, MI - 45 jobs

 Job Description

-This position works under the direct supervision of the Nursing Supervisor.
-The Triage RN is responsible for delivering high-quality, trauma-informed, and person-centered nursing care.
-Operating in a fast-paced crisis setting, the RN plays a critical role in supporting assessment, safety, and recovery.
-This position is in-person at 24/7 the Resource and Crisis Center in Pontiac, MI.
-The schedule is 3, 12-hour shifts per week, including rotating weekends.
+The Triage RN works under the direct supervision of the Nursing Supervisor and provides high-quality, trauma-informed, person-centered nursing care in a fast-paced crisis setting.
+This position plays a critical role in supporting assessment, safety, and recovery.

 Essential Functions